Frances Penington and Molly Hadfield awards

 The award is named after the late Mary (Molly) Hadfield OAM, who was a dedicated advocate for public housing tenants.
 She was also a founding member of the Housing for the Aged Action Group, which formed in 1983.

-- Fill in the Frances Penington and Molly Hadfield Nomination form (.docx)
+Nominations for the 2016 Frances Penington and Molly Hadfield awards have closed.

 For more information about the awards: